AMC Ambassador: 1968

-However, AMC's most enduring styling feature debuted on the Ambassador for 1968, as flush-mounted paddle-style door handles replaced the former push-button units on all American Motors cars, save the Rambler American.
+However, AMC's most enduring styling feature debuted on the Ambassador for 1968, as flush-mounted paddle-style door handles replaced the former push-button units on all American Motors cars, save the compact Rambler American.
+The heavy, chromed door handles with push-buttons on the 1967 models were the most protruding body side feature, making the cars 78.4 in wide.
+The 1968 versions have the same bodyside and door sheetmetal, but the AMC's new door handle design was set completely flat against the door skin, eliminating the snag hazard and reducing the car's width to 77.2 in.
 The practical and "disarmingly simple design" predated safety-related mandates and industry norms.
-The interior locking was no longer by the traditional windowsill pushbutton, but a lever set into the armrest.
+The interior locking was no longer by the traditional windowsill push-button, but a lever set into the armrest.

-Front-wheel alignment was made more accessible and with greater accuracy by moving the camber adjustment from the upper to the lower control arm on the double wishbone suspension, and the caster angle adjustments also moved from the upper control arm to the drag strut.
-At midyear, AMC's new top engine, the AMX 390 CID 315 hp V8 became an option in the Ambassador line, bringing the total engine options up to four.
+Front-wheel alignment was made more accessible and more accurate by moving the camber adjustment from the upper to the lower control arm on the double wishbone suspension, and the caster angle adjustments also moved from the upper control arm to the drag strut.
+At midyear, AMC's new top engine, the AMX 390 CID 315 hp V8, became an option in the Ambassador line, bringing the total engine options up to four.

 In June 1967, American Motors started a new advertising campaign created by Mary Wells Lawrence of the Wells, Rich, and Greene marketing agency.
 The US$12 million AMC account was high-profile assignment and helped established the agency as innovative and daring in its approach.
 The new advertising violated the convention of not directly attacking the competition, and AMC's campaigns became highly controversial.
 The publicity worked with AMC's total retail sales improving 13% for the fiscal year, but 1968 Ambassador numbers were slightly down.

 The market positioning meant that "the AMC Ambassador was a car with no real competitors throughout most of the sixties" because it was viewed as a luxury-type car and could be put against the higher-end large-sized models from the domestic Big Three automakers even though it was more of a midsized car in overall dimensions.
-This strategy allowed AMC to offer a perceived luxury experience in a more manageable package, appealing to a segment of consumers seeking refinement without the bulk of traditional American luxury cars.
+This strategy allowed AMC to offer a perceived premium experience in a more manageable package, appealing to a segment of consumers seeking refinement without the bulk of traditional American luxury cars.